papagamedev/papagamedev.github.io/content/en/projects/jpacman/2016-09-04-project-jpacman-4-first-signs-life.md

 The following diagram shows the relationship between the modules, DirectX and the operating system:

-{% include image url="modulos_jpacman.png" caption="The modules of the JPacman original version and their relationship with DirectX and the Operating System." %}
+{{< image url="modulos_jpacman.png" caption="The modules of the JPacman original version and their relationship with DirectX and the Operating System." >}}

 **Cocos2d-x**, as most videogame engines, provides an implementation that facilitates **an abstraction of the whole graphics and sound systems**, as well as **controls** management.
 It also **implements the main game loop** and provides numerous debugging helpers, among many other support features.